-CR’s take: The "Ultralight" moniker for the Shark Vertex Ultralight HZ2002 refers to its light hand vac mode (our testers weighed it at 2.9 lbs).
-For comparison, the hand mode of the Shark Vertex Ultra IZ462H weighs 3.7 lbs and Tineco A10 Dash weighs 2.7 lbs.
-The Sharked aced our tests for carpet, bare floors, and pet hair and earned a Very Good rating for edges.
+CR’s take: The “Ultralight” moniker for the Shark Vertex Ultralight HZ2002 refers to its light weight (2.9 pounds) when used in hand vac mode (without the stick).
+For comparison, the hand mode of the Shark Vertex Ultra IZ462H weighs 3.7 pounds and the Tineco A10 Dash weighs 2.7 pounds.
+The Shark aces our tests for carpet, bare floors, and pet hair, and earns a Very Good rating for edges.
 Although not as versatile as a cordless vacuum, this model has a 30-foot cord that is long enough so that you won’t have to constantly map out your electrical outlets.

 Best Cordless Stick Vacuums

 CR’s take: The LG A9 Kompressor lands near the top of our list of worthy contenders.
-It aces our carpet, bare floors, and pet hair tests and leaves nothing behind when you vacuum along the edges of a room.
-It’s not quite as quiet as the three Tinecos below but won’t bother you during short bursts of cleanup.
+It aces our carpet, bare-floors, and pet-hair tests and leaves nothing behind when you vacuum along the edges of a room.
+It’s not quite as quiet as the three Tinecos below, but it won’t bother you during short bursts of cleanup.
 It runs for almost a full half-hour on one battery charge.
 Better yet, it comes with two batteries.
 Because LG is a relatively new entrant to this category, we don’t yet have enough data to rate LG cordless vacs for reliability.

 Tineco Pure One S11